Japanese occupation of Singapore: Education

-After taking Singapore, the Japanese established the Shonan Japanese School (昭南日本学園, Shōnan Nihon Gakuen), to educate Malays, Chinese, Indians, and Eurasians in the Japanese language.
+After taking Singapore, the Japanese established the Shonan Japanese School (昭南日本学園, Shōnan Nihon Gakuen), to educate the Malays, Chinese, Indians, and Eurasians in the Japanese language.
 Faye Yuan Kleeman, the author of Under an Imperial Sun: Japanese Colonial Literature of Taiwan and the South wrote that it was the most successful of such schools in Southeast Asia.
 During the occupation, the Japanese had also opened the Shonan First People's School.

 Allied attacks

 Singapore was the target of various operations masterminded by Allied forces to disrupt Japanese military activities.
 On 26 September 1943, an Allied commando unit known as Z Force led by Major Ivan Lyon infiltrated Singapore Harbour and sank or damaged seven Japanese ships comprising over 39000 LT.
 Lyon led another operation, codenamed "Rimau", with the same objective almost a year later and sank three ships.
-Lyon and 13 of his men were killed fighting the Japanese.
+Lyon and 13 of his men were killed fighting the Japanese during this operation.
 The other 10 men who participated in the operation were captured, charged with espionage in a kangaroo court and subsequently executed.

 Lim Bo Seng of Force 136 led another operation, code-named Gustavus, he recruited and trained hundreds of secret agents through intensive military intelligence missions from China and India.
 He set up the Sino-British guerrilla task force Force 136 in 1942 with Captain John Davis of the Special Operations Executive (SOE).

 Operation Gustavus was aimed at establishing an espionage network in Malaya and Singapore to gather intelligence about Japanese activities, and thereby aid the British in Operation Zipper – the code name for their plan to take back Singapore from the Japanese.
 Force 136 was eventually disbanded after the war.

 In August 1945, two XE class midget submarines of the Royal Navy took part in Operation Struggle, a plan to infiltrate Singapore Harbour and sabotage the Japanese cruisers Takao and Myōkō using limpet mines.
 They inflicted heavy damage on Takao, earning Lieutenant Ian Edward Fraser the Victoria Cross.
 From November 1944 to May 1945, Singapore was subjected to air raids by British and American long-range bomber units.

 Naval facilities and docks in Singapore were also bombed on eleven occasions by American air units between November 1944 and May 1945.
 These attacks caused some damage to their targets but also killed a number of civilians.
 Most Singaporeans, however, welcomed the raids as they were seen as heralding Singapore's liberation from Japanese rule.